aisyah-t/aisyah-foundations-blog/README.md

 # Blog for Enspiral Dev Academy Foundations

 This blog/website was built using HTML and CSS.
-This is the first time I have built a website using solely code.
+It was the first time I built a website using solely code.